 Choosing the right wood

-The wood you are going to choose should be dry, sanded, and smooth.
+The wood you choose should be dry, sanded, and smooth.
 It should not be anywhere near hot tools.
-Avoid both press and chemically-treated wood because it is dangerous.
+Avoid both pressed and chemically-treated lumber because it is dangerous.
 The chemicals used are highly flammable.

 Choosing the right pen